damianoneill/nc-hammer/README.md

 Ensure that any new code has unit test coverage.

+To simplify working with Github, [configure Github with SSH](https://help.github.com/articles/connecting-to-github-with-ssh/).

 Fork the repository and setup a remote to your fork.

 ```sh